 Conclusion by the River: Ariel's final song.
 Closing with the return to the beginning.

-STANLEY KUBRICK'S FEAR AND DESIRE, THE TEMPEST, CHESS AND HAL'S ERROR.
+STANLEY KUBRICK'S FEAR AND DESIRE, THE TEMPEST, COMUS, CHESS AND HAL'S ERROR.
 A glaring mistake concerning The Tempest occurs in Fear and Desire and merits examination.
 How Kubrick incorporates the chess game into Sidney's "error" when relating Ariel's story.
 How this relates to HAL's error.
 How chess is expressed through a hidden 64 in Fear and Desire, which uses as its template a hidden 64 in The Tempest.

 Link to the main Kubrick page for all the analyses